zio/zio-http/docs/index.md

 ---
 id: index
 title: "Introduction to ZIO Http"
-sidebar_label: "ZIO Http"
+sidebar_label: "ZIO HTTP"
 ---

-ZIO HTTP is a scala library for building http apps.
+ZIO HTTP is a scala library for building HTTP applications.
 It is powered by ZIO and [Netty](https://netty.io/) and aims at being the defacto solution for writing, highly scalable and performant web applications using idiomatic Scala.

 @PROJECT_BADGES@